Kokoabassplayer/artist-calendar/docs/DISCOVERY.md

 # Artist Calendar - Dashboard Discovery (Initial)

+> Note: This document preserves legacy Tableau/pipeline discovery notes.
+> The current app in this repo focuses on local poster ingestion; see `README.md`.

 This document summarizes what we can infer from the existing Tableau Public dashboard and the current data pipeline in this repo.
 It is intentionally lightweight and focused on enabling a future web/mobile application.